NeneWang/docs/jou-project/dd-portal.md

-- [ ] Check if the timeslots work given the thingsly?
+- [ ] Check if the timeslots heatmap work given the the start/endtime/timeslot?